You have turned-in this assignment. You can review the lesson and see your previous answers.

 Breathing provides living things with oxygen for respiration.

-Well done, guys.
+Well done guys.

-Let's look at our final practise task.
+Right, let's look at our final practice task.

 Amber goes swimming after lunch.

-She wants to find out how long she can stay under water at the bottom of the swimming pool.
+She wants to find out how long she can stay underwater at the bottom of the swimming pool.

 Amber's deep breath and her lunch will both help her body to keep her working underwater.

-Okay, so take some time now.
+Okay, so take some time now, complete that worksheet.

 Good luck.